 No scores or previous college?
 No problem.
 Eastern Florida offers College-Credit and Vocational Credit testing, which you can explore at our Placement Testing website.
 You’ll find lots of resources for test preparation.
 To register for the Postsecondary Education Readiness Test (PERT), call 321-632-1111.

 Likewise, it’s a very good idea to meet with an Academic Advisor to review Placement Test scores, develop an educational plan, schedule classes and address other academic concerns.
 All degree-seeking students should meet with an advisor to develop an educational progression plan.
 Students are encouraged to meet with an advisor every term to monitor progress.
-Academic advising is available in the Student Services Center on all campuses on a walk-in basis.
-Appointments are also available by calling 321-632-1111.
-Students and advisors will have more time to interact during non-peak registration times.
-Click here for more advising details and locations.

 Step 6: Apply for Financial Aid.